medphysmn/CHROMO-Radiochromic-Film-Dosimetry/README.md

-# CHROMO a software for Radiochromic Film Dosimetry
+# CHROMO: a software for a FAST AND SIMPLE Radiochromic Film DOSIMETRY

 NO WARRANTY, USE AT OWN RISK.
-A python software used to calibrate and measure dose of gafchromic film.
+A python based software used to measure dose using radiochromic film using anefficient calibration and recalibration method [1].

+[1] Lewis D, Micke A, Yu X, Chan MF.
+An efficient protocol for radiochromic film dosimetry combining calibration and measurement in a single scan.
+Med Phys.
+2012 Oct;39(10):6339-50. doi: 10.1118/1.4754797.
+PMID: 23039670; PMCID: PMC9381144.